-High income Tax rate

-threshold 1 (15% of the lesser of) 2

-\$250,000 excess income over threshold OR total concessional super contributions 2
+High income threshold 1 Tax rate(15% of the lesser of) 2 \$250,000 excess income over threshold OR total concessional super contributions 2

-Equals income for surcharge purposes minus reportable employer super contributions.
+- Equals income for surcharge purposes minus reportable employer super contributions.
+Not indexed. - 2.
+Not payable on excess concessional contributions.